mslonik/Hotstrings/README.md

 It can be divided into the following parts:

     1. Menu.
-2. Hotstring definition / edition.
+    2. Hotstring definition or edition.
-3. Display of existing hotstrings.
+    3. Display of existing hotstrings: library content.
-4. Shortcuts
+    4. Shortcuts.

 ![Main window parts][]